PipedreamHQ/docs/docs/notebook/destinations/README.md

 ## Adding a Destination

+### Adding a Destination using Actions

+The simplest way to send data to a Destination is using one of our pre-built [Actions](/notebook/actions/).
+Just add the relevant Action, enter the required values, and send data to your workflow!

+For example, you can use the [Webhook Action](/notebook/destinations/http/) to send an HTTP request from a workflow.
+First, add a new Action to your workflow by clicking on the + button between any two steps.

+Then, choose the **Webhook** action and add the **URL** and **Payload**.

+This action defaults to sending an HTTP `POST` request with the desired payload to the specified URL.
+If you'd like to change the HTTP method, add Basic auth, query string parameters or headers, you can click the sections below the Payload field.

 ### Using `$send`

 You can send data to Destinations in [Node.js code steps](/notebook/code/), too, using `$send` functions.